-Why did you become a graduate student in entomology?
+Why did you decide to earn graduate degrees in entomology?

 As a kid, I was really fascinated by insects, but I hadn’t considered making it a career until I took Dr. Furlong’s Invertebrate Zoology class.
 After that, I began thinking about going to graduate school and doing something I’m passionate about.
 When I told Dr. Furlong about my plans, she said she thought graduate school would be a good fit for me.
 That was very reassuring, knowing I had her support.
-And now that I’m at the University of Nebraska, I’ve found I know how to study effectively and I was very well prepared.
-A lot of the classes now are actually easier than the biology classes I had as an undergraduate.
+Because of my years at Northwestern, I knew how to study effectively and I was very well prepared for my graduate studies at the University of Nebraska-Lincoln.
+A lot of the classes I took during my graduate program were actually easier than the biology classes I had as an undergraduate.